-The pie experts at Pillsbury suggest covering custard and cream pies with plastic wrap before refrigerating for up to two days.
-This is backed up by the USDA, which also recommends throwing away all perishable foods after they’ve been left at room temperature for more than two hours, since bacteria grow rapidly between the temperatures of 40ºF and 140ºF.
+The U.S. Department of Agriculture backs this up.
+They also recommend throwing away all perishable foods after they’ve been left at room temperature for more than 2 hours, since bacteria grow rapidly between 40ºF (4ºC) and 140ºF (60ºC).

-Our advice?
-Be sure to refrigerate cream, custard, pumpkin, mousse, chiffon, or any other pies containing eggs or dairy as soon as they’ve cooled completely; they’ll keep for up to two days.(This includes savory pies like quiche, of course.)
+- Be sure to refrigerate cream, custard, pumpkin, mousse, chiffon, or any other pies containing eggs or dairy as soon as they’ve cooled.
+They’ll keep for up to 2 days.(This includes savory pies like quiche.)

-When freezing pie, we advise wrapping well in a layer of plastic, then a layer of foil, to be sure it’s protected from freezer burn.
+When freezing pie, we advise wrapping it well in a layer of plastic, then a layer of foil, to be sure it’s protected from freezer burn.
 It should last for a few months.

 You don’t have to scarf down your pies the moment they leave the oven.
 Storing them is absolutely fine — and you can even store some (like fruit pies) at room temperature for a couple of days before slinging them in your refrigerator.